 Yes, it does expire.
 If it's unopened, you should follow the "use by" date on the package.
-If it's opened, refrigerate the tofu and consume it within three days.
+If it's opened, refrigerate the tofu and consume it within 3 days.

-As with any food with high moisture content, tofu will go bad if left out for over two hours at room temperature.
+As with any food with high moisture content, tofu will go bad if left out for over 2 hours at room temperature.
 Bacteria will grow and cause it to spoil.
-Store any leftover tofu in the refrigerator and consume it within three days.
+Store any leftover tofu in the refrigerator and consume it within 3 days.

 While other types of tofu freeze well without issues, silken tofu is an exception.
 Freezing causes the water to expand and enlarges the pores.
 It changes its texture from smooth and custardy to coarse and spongy when thawed.

 Prepare the syrup and sago pearls a day in advance and store them in the refrigerator.
 Sago pearls should be soaked in syrup to prevent them from clumping together.
 Keep the ingredients separate until ready to serve.
 Warm the tofu or syrup as desired.

 Make a really good brown sugar syrup—this gives taho its flavor.
 Make sure to cook it long enough until it slightly thickens and develops a deep caramel flavor.
 It will dilute when combined with tofu, making it less sweet.